StrangeRanger/bash-style-guide/Examples/example-1.md

 # Format: installer_repo="[github username]/[repository name]"
 installer_repo="StrangeRanger/NadekoBot-BashScript"

-# The branch that the installer will use.
+# The branch of $installer_repo that the installer will download its scripts from.
 #
-# Options
-# -------
+# Options:
 #   master = Production ready code (the latest stable code)
 #   dev    = Non-production ready code (has the possibility of breaking something)
 #
-# Default: master
+# Default: "master"
 installer_branch="master"

-# Determines whether or not the installer can be run as the root user.
+# The branch/tag, of NadekoBot's official repo, that the installer will download the bot
+# from.
 #
-# Options
+# IMPORTANT: Using a branch/tag containing code older than the one currently on your
+#            system, increases the likelihood of failed builds due to incompatible
+#            changes in the code/files coppied from the current to the newly downloaded
-# -------
+#            version.
-# true  = can be run with root privilege
-# false = cannot be run with root privilege (recommended)
 #
-# Default: false
-allow_run_as_root=false

-# The branch or tag that the installer will download NadekoBot from.
-#
-# Options
-# -------
+# Options:
-# 1.9   = Latest version (the master/main branch)
+#   v3    = Latest version (the master/main branch)
 #   x.x.x = Any other branch/tag (refer to the NadekoBot repo for available tags and
 #           branches)
 #
+# Default: "v3"
+export _NADEKO_INSTALL_VERSION="v3"

+# A list of files to be backed up when executing option 7.
+#
+# When adding a new file to the variable below, make sure to follow these rules:
+#   1. The path, starting at the project's parent directory, to the file must always be
+#      included.
+This means that unless modified by the end-user, the beginning of the
+#      path will start with 'nadekobot/', followed by the rest of the path to the file.
+#   2. Each file must be seperated by a single space or placed on its own line.
+#       - Valid:   "nadekobot/output/creds.yml
+#                   nadekobot/output/data/bot.yml"
+#       - Valid:   "nadekobot/output/creds.yml nadekobot/output/data/bot.yml"
+#       - Invalid: "nadekobot/output/creds.yml, nadekobot/output/data/bot.yml"
+#       - Invalid: "nadekobot/output/creds.yml,nadekobot/output/data/bot.yml"
+#   3. Both the file nor the path to the file can contain a space.
+#      - Valid:   'nadekobot/output/data/NadekoBot.db'
+#      - Invalid: 'nadeko bot/output/data/NadekoBot.db'
+#
-# Default: 1.9
+# Default: "nadekobot/output/creds.yml
+#   nadekobot/output/data/gambling.yml
+#   nadekobot/output/data/xp.yml
+#   nadekobot/output/data/images.json
+#   nadekobot/output/data/xp_template.json
+#   nadekobot/output/data/bot.yml
+#   nadekobot/output/data/NadekoBot.db"
-export _NADEKO_INSTALL_VERSION="1.9"
+export _FILES_TO_BACK_UP="nadekobot/output/creds.yml
+nadekobot/output/data/gambling.yml
+nadekobot/output/data/xp.yml
+nadekobot/output/data/images.json
+nadekobot/output/data/xp_template.json
+nadekobot/output/data/bot.yml
+nadekobot/output/data/NadekoBot.db"

 #### End of [[ Configuration Variables ]]